hammerheim-game/hammerheim-rules/5-warbands.md

 Tactician has.
 Profile M WS BS S T W I A Ld
 Imperial Tactician 4(3) 4 3 3 3 1 5 1 9
-Weapons/Armour: Two-hand sword, plate armour (4+ save, -1M), helmet, and dagger.
+Weapons/Armor: Two-hand sword, plate armor (4+ save, -1M), helmet, and dagger.
 Skills: The Imperial Tactician may choose from Combat & Strength, when he gains a new skill.
 In addition, an Imperial